 SD Image = Delete

 The INDI Sony driver is reported to work well with the Sony A7III camera.
-Just make sure to set the format to RAW.
-Capture must be set to BULB.

 Check the there are no features in the camera that prevents the camera from going to Bulb mode (e.g. Silent Shutter).